 Homemade Chicken Stock – Instant Pot

 Creating your own chicken stock is easy peasy if you hold onto your chicken bones after roasting or freeze for later use, which is exactly what I did after my roast chicken.
 What makes it so easy, the Instant Pot!
 No need to slave over the stove for hours creating a stock when you have an instant pot.
 I can attest that you can still get the same depths of flavor with a few simple ingredients.
-Today, I’m using onions, celery, carrot, garlic, lemongrass, thyme and the bones; voilà amazing stock!
-I chose these ingredients because they’re essential to most stocks and lemongrass adds great brightness and lemon notes.
+Today, I’m using onions, celery, carrot, garlic, lemongrass, thyme and the chicken bones; voilà amazing stock!
+I choose these ingredients because they’re essential to most stocks and lemongrass adds great brightness and lemon notes.

 Simply wash and cut your vegetables and you’re ready for the instant pot.

 Add your bones and chicken bits directly to the instant pot (After I roasted the chicken, I froze all the goodies I had stuffed in the cavity because those items add to the stock and no harm in freezing for later use).
 Top the bones with your onions, celery, carrot, garlic, lemongrass, and thyme.
 Add two bay leafs, salt and pepper and 10 cups of water (i.e. full to 4L line).

 Set the instant pot to Manual / High Pressure for 60 minutes and that’s it!

 I’ve often wondered the difference between a stock and broth.
 Here’s what I’ve learned as writing this blog, chicken stock is made more from the bones, whereas chicken broth is made more from the meat.
 This stock has both bones and meat, so lucky for us we have stock-broth 👍 and my dog, Sonny, will be happy because he’ll gladly consume some of the chicken from the bones for his Sunday supper after it cooks in the instant pot 😉